Observational Constraints on the Averaged Universe: Spacetime Averaging and Macroscopic Gravity

-Let us now write the line-element of the macroscopic geometry as \be ds^2 = \left< g_{\mu \nu} \right> dx^{\mu} dx^{\nu} = -dt^2 + a^2(t) \left[ \frac{dr^2}{1-\kg r^2} + r^2 d\Omega \right], \ee where the geometrical curvature, $\kg$, is, in general, a function of the scale of $\Sigma$.
+Using the results above we motivate the following phenomenological cosmological model.
+We write the line-element of the macroscopic geometry as \be ds^2 = \left< g_{\mu \nu} \right> dx^{\mu} dx^{\nu} = -dt^2 + a^2(t) \left[ \frac{dr^2}{1-\kg r^2} + r^2 d\Omega \right], \ee where the geometrical curvature, $\kg$, is, in general, a function of the scale of $\Sigma$.
 The scale factor $a(t)$ is that of the macroscopic spacetime.
 On scales larger than $\Sigma$ the macroscopic field equations, (\ref{MFE}), then become \be H^2=\frac{\dot{a}^2}{a^2} = \frac{8 \pi G}{3} \rho -\frac{\kd}{a^2}+ \frac{\Lambda}{3}, \ee where the `dynamical curvature', $\kd$, is again a function of scale, and we have included in $\kd$ here contributions from both the spatial curvature in the metric, $\kg$, and the terms in Eq. (\ref{MFE}) that involve the correlation tensor, $Z^{\alpha \phantom{\beta [ \gamma} \mu}_{\phantom{\alpha} \beta[ \gamma \phantom{\mu} \underline{\nu} \sigma ]}$.
 Only if the contribution from $Z^{\alpha \phantom{\beta [ \gamma} \mu}_{\phantom{\alpha} \beta[ \gamma \phantom{\mu} \underline{\nu} \sigma ]}$ vanishes do we recover the usual result $\kg=\kd$, and even in this case we can still have a scale dependence.
 More generally, in spacetimes that are inhomogeneous on small scales, we do not expect these two `spatial curvature' terms to be equal.
 Defining $\Omega_{\kg} = - {\kg}/{a_0^2 H_0^2}$ and $\Omega_{\kd} = - {\kd}/{a_0^2 H_0^2}$ the macroscopic Friedmann equation then becomes $1= \Omega_m + \Omega_{\kd} + \Omega_{\Lambda}$, where $\Omega_m$ and $\Omega_{\Lambda}$ are the usual expressions for the fraction of the energy content of the Universe in matter and the cosmological constant, respectively.
 Note that $\Omega_\Lambda$ is a function of smoothing scale whereas $\Lambda$ is not.
 The quantity $\Omega_{\kg}$ does not have to satisfy a constraint of this kind, as it is now decoupled from the Friedmann equation.
 Thus we arrive at a parametrized phenomenological model within which we can analyze data in order to study the potential observational effects of averaging.